*this post is part of TOTM’s #TalkingPeriods campaign, the aim of which is to lessen the social taboo that surrounds periods.

 Every.
 Single.
 Time.

-I don’t understand why my body does this but from my very first period back in 2006 to my latest period last week, I have started to bleed while sat on the toilet.
-I’ve never met anyone else whose body does this, so if yours does please let me know!
+I don’t understand why my body does this, but from my very first period back in 2006 to my latest period last week, I have only ever started to bleed while sat on the toilet.

-I’m proud to say that post is part of TOTM’s #TalkingPeriods campaign, the aim of which is to lessen the social taboo that surrounds periods.
-So many young girls and grown women find their periods embarrassing when in fact they are a perfectly normal part of life.
+So many young girls and grown women find their periods embarrassing, when in fact they are a perfectly normal part of life.

 The best way to break that taboo is to talk about periods loudly and proudly, so now it’s your turn: what’s your strangest period related story?